Ephor: Creation

 Since political and economic decisions were made by majority vote, Sparta's policy could change quickly, when the vote of one ephor changed.
-For example, in 403 BCE, Pausanias convinced three of the ephors to send an army to Attica, a complete reversal of the policy of Lysander.
+For example, in 403 BC, Pausanias convinced three of the ephors to send an army to Attica, a complete reversal of the policy of Lysander.
 According to Aristotle, the ephors frequently came from poverty because any Spartan citizen could hold the position, and it was not exclusive to the upper-class.
 Aristotle stated that because of this they were often liable to corruption.
-There were times when the legal power of an ephor was taken advantage of, such as with Alcibiades's use of Endius, who persuaded the Spartans to allow Alcibiades to take control of Sparta's peace mission to Athens in 420 BCE.
+There were times when the legal power of an ephor was taken advantage of, such as with Alcibiades's use of Endius, who persuaded the Spartans to allow Alcibiades to take control of Sparta's peace mission to Athens in 420 BC.

-Cleomenes III abolished the position of ephor in 227 BCE, and replaced them with a position called the patronomos.
+Cleomenes III abolished the position of ephor in 227 BC, and replaced them with a position called the patronomos.
 Cleomenes's coup resulted in the death of four of the five ephors, along with ten other citizens.
 His abolition of the ephorship allowed him to cement his role as king and prevent anyone from stopping his political reforms.
-However, the ephorate was restored by the Macedonian King Antigonus III Doson after the Battle of Sellasia in 222 BCE.
-Although Sparta fell under Roman rule in 146 BCE, the position existed into the 2nd century CE, when it was likely abolished by Roman Emperor Hadrian and superseded by imperial governance as part of the province of Achaea.
+However, the ephorate was restored by the Macedonian King Antigonus III Doson after the Battle of Sellasia in 222 BC.
+Although Sparta fell under Roman rule in 146 BC, the position existed into the 2nd century AD, when it was likely abolished by Roman Emperor Hadrian and superseded by imperial governance as part of the province of Achaea.